 These courses will sometimes accept Biology as the only science subject – check the institutions carefully:

 These courses usually need Chemistry and/or another science subject as well:

 When you start your course you will agree your intended examination date with your Student Adviser.
 You will continue to receive support right up to this examination date.
 If you need to defer your examination date this is usually possible for a small administration fee, currently £15.

 The Biology A level costs £395.
 This can either be paid in one payment or you can take advantage of our easy payment scheme.

-With our Biology A-level course, you can contact your tutor and send in your assignments by email and the course materials are full of tips how to use the internet to enhance your study.
+With our Biology A-level course, you can contact your tutor and send in your assignments by email; the course materials are full of tips on how to use the internet to enhance your study.
 However, it is worth remembering that when you sit your exams you will have to write them using good old-fashioned pen and paper.
 Not many of us practise this any more and you would be wise to practise prior to entering the exam room.
-After all your pen isn’t going to auto-correct your spelling and grammar.
+After all, your pen isn’t going to auto-correct your spelling and grammar.